DUI Causing Injuries - Vehicle Code 23153 VC

 If you or a loved one is charged with a DUI and you've caused an injury or even a death, you want to get an attorney to represent you.
 I've handled every type of case under the sun.

-These lawyers who claim they specialize in DUIs are not prepared to deal with the harshness and prosecutors when it comes to these cases because sometimes you have to fight for your client, and these guys are not ready to do that.
+These lawyers who claim they specialize in DUIs need to prepare to deal with the harshness and prosecutors when it comes to these cases because sometimes you have to fight for your client, and these guys are not ready to do that.
 All they do is work out deals all day.
 They have no muscle to fight back and push back against the prosecutors.

 I think you need a battle-tested attorney who knows how to fight.
 DUIs are not complicated, especially when somebody gets hurt.
 You'll grapple with the extent of the injury in a DUI injury case.
 The injury is, the more likely the person is to go to prison or county jail and get other punishments against them.